-Buffy passed the receiver to her watcher, tried to fight the irritation she felt.
+Buffy passed the receiver to her watcher and tried to fight the irritation she felt.
 She wandered into the front room.

 Willow came over.
 "How'd it go?"

-"Good," Buffy remembered that Willow had told her she had been the one to tell Angel that the slayer had died.
+"Good," Buffy remembered that Willow had told her she'd been the one to tell Angel that the slayer had died.
 "You saw this Fred person, right?"

 Willow thought back.
 "Oh, yeah, the one they rescued from that demon world."

 "So, umm, what does she look like?"